-Covid 19 coronavirus: Wellington quarantine facility set up near primary school
+Covid 19 coronavirus: Passengers repatriated from Korea land in Wellington; school worried about quarantine facility

 "Please make an alternative meeting spot for your child to wait for you after school instead of sitting on the wall outside the hotel," Clement said.

+One of them, Victoria Jolliffe, said she wasn't worried for her own health and safety but would have preferred to be told in advance.

+"Maybe if we had a heads-up that this was happening in our neighbourhood, that would have been nice, but apart from that I guess they need a place to go and it's an empty hotel."

-A concerned parent told the Herald she was sympathetic and supportive of the need to let people come home to New Zealand from overseas.
+A concerned school parent told the Herald she was sympathetic and supportive of the need to let people come home to New Zealand from overseas.

 "But there are lots of hotels around the country including in Wellington, and I would imagine a lot of them would like some business.